Rhetoric: Animal rhetoric

-Rhetoric is practiced by social animals in a variety of ways.
-For example, birds use song, various animals warn members of their species of danger, chimpanzees have the capacity to deceive through communicative keyboard systems, and deer stags compete for the attention of mates.
-While these might be understood as rhetorical actions (attempts at persuading through meaningful actions and utterances), they can also be seen as rhetorical fundamentals shared by humans and animals.
+Scholars of rhetoric have generally limited their interest in persuasion to human interaction.
+However, some argue that rhetoric is practiced by social animals in a variety of ways, such as vocalizations, courtship display, and deception.
+While these might be understood as rhetorical actions (attempts at persuading through meaningful actions and utterances), they may also be seen as rhetorical fundamentals shared by humans and animals.
 The study of animal rhetoric has been called "biorhetorics".

 The self-awareness required to practice rhetoric might be difficult to notice and acknowledge in some animals.
 However, some animals are capable of acknowledging themselves in a mirror, and therefore, they might be understood to be self-aware and therefore, argue philosophers such as Diane Davis, are able to engage with rhetoric when practicing some form of language.

 Anthropocentrism plays a significant role in human-animal relationships, reflecting and perpetuating binaries in which humans assume they are beings that have extraordinary qualities while they regard animals as beings that lack those qualities.
 This dualism is manifested in other forms as well, such as reason and sense, mind and body, ideal and phenomenal in which the first category of each pair (reason, mind, and ideal) represents and belongs to only humans.
 By becoming aware of and overcoming these dualistic conceptions including the one between humans and animals, humans will be able to more easily engage with and communicate with animals, with the understanding that animals are capable of reciprocating communication.
 The relationship between humans and animals (as well as the rest of the natural world) is often defined by the human rhetorical act of naming and categorizing animals through scientific and folk labeling.
 The act of naming partially defines the rhetorical relationships between humans and animals, though both may engage in rhetoric beyond human naming and categorizing.

-Some animals have a sort of phrónēsis which enables them to "learn and receive instruction" with rudimentary understanding of some significant signs.
-Those animals practice deliberative, judicial, and epideictic rhetoric deploying ethos, logos, and pathos with gesture and preen, sing and growl.
-Since animals offer models of rhetorical behavior and interaction that are physical, even instinctual, but perhaps no less artful, transcending our accustomed focus on verbal language and consciousness concepts will help people interested in rhetoric and communication to promote human-animal rhetoric.
+Some animals have been proposed to have a sort of phrónēsis, which enables them to "learn and receive instruction" with rudimentary understanding of some significant signs.
+Those animals are said practice deliberative, judicial, and epideictic rhetoric, deploying ethos, logos, and pathos with gesture and vocal noises.
+Removing focus on verbal language and consciousness concepts has been proposed to help people interested in rhetoric and communication to promote human-animal rhetoric.